Minos: Exploiting Cloud Performance Variation with Function-as-a-Service Instance Selection: A System to Exploit Platform Variability

 \subsection{Autonomous Termination with the \EF{}}

 It would be optimal to have a centralized component that receives the benchmarking results from all instances to decide what instances are routed requests.
 While this would allow for complicated scheduling mechanisms, it is not feasible for the kind of highly scalable and elastic workloads that FaaS platforms enable users to run.
 Instead, a newly started function instance decides locally whether it is good enough based on just one value: what result in the benchmark is necessary to not terminate itself, i.e., so that the function will continue living and working on the next invocations.
 We call this value the \emph{elysium factor}.
 This is stored as part of the function configuration, so that \name{} does not require any outside communication during calls.
-Due to the short-lived nature of FaaS functions, re-running the benchmarks on an already accepted instance is not necessary, as instances are terminated after a short time.

 \paragraph{Calculating the \ef{} with pre-testing}

 To calculate the \ef{}, \name{} runs a few benchmarking functions before executing the main workload.
 This needs to be short enough to not influence the total duration and cost of the overall workflow significantly and may just comprise the first parts of the overall workload running without \name{} terminating instances.
 Based on the performance values, \name{} can calculate the \ef{} to achieve a cost-optimal termination rate and then execute the rest of the workload with \name{} terminating instances.
 As long as the whole workload runs short enough so that longer-term performance variations are not a significant influence (i.e., on the scale of hours), this is a simple and cost-effective approximation of the optimal termination rate.